intel/llvm/sycl/doc/extensions/experimental/sycl_ext_codeplay_max_registers_per_work_group_query.md

 ## Introduction

-This extension adds functionally a new device information descriptor.
-It provides the ability to query a device for the maximum number of registers available per work-group.
+This extension adds a new device information descriptor that provides the ability to query a device for the maximum number of registers available per work-group.

 OpenCL never offered such query due to the nature of being a very platform specific one - which is why it is also absent from SYCL.
 Now that SYCL supports back-ends where the register usage is a limiting resource factor of the possible maximum work-group size for a kernel, having the ability to query that limit is important for writing safe and portable code.